npu-chenlin/diff-surfel-ortho-rasterization/README.md

 # Differential Surfel Rasterization

 This is the rasterization engine for the paper "2D Gaussian Splatting for Geometrically Accurate Radiance Fields".
+It has been extended to support **Orthographic Projection**.

+## Orthographic Projection Support

+This repository now supports orthographic projection.

-If you can make use of it in your own research, please be so kind to cite us.
+If you make use of this work in your own research, please be so kind to cite the original authors:

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">